You are here: Home / Processwork / Our Teachers

 PROFESSOR BEN THOMPSON READING ARNY’S EARLY MANUSCRIPT “THE DEATHWALK”

-The late Professor Ben Thompson taught both Amy and Arny.
+The late Antioch College Professor, Ben Thompson taught both Amy and Arny.
 He brought them together.
 In the following audio recording you will hear Ben Thompson’s reading of Arny’s 1972 manuscript, The Deathwalk, which years later was updated and published as The Shaman’s Body (1993).
 Remarkably and touchingly, Ben asked that this recording of the final chapter of The Deathwalk be played in his own voice at his funeral in the late 1980s.
 Thanks to Ben, his wife Lee, and his students who sent this tape to us.

 Click here for the audio.
 (30 minutes long)